jonorichards/jonorichards.github.io/_projects/2025-04-15-VJInterface.md

 ![](/images/jono/cruxfestmain.jpg)

-I documented the whole project and put together a video for Under The Stars to showcase our development process, you can watch it here.
+I documented the whole project and put together a video for Under The Stars to showcase our development process, you can watch it here:

 <iframe src="https://www.youtube.com/embed/vibqQOKL_s4?si=s8Kqz92cM_qF_7Qm" width="640" height="360" frameborder="0" allowfullscreen></iframe>